-Dr. Jennifer L. Wessel (Ph.D., Michigan State University) is an Assistant Professor of Psychology at the University of Maryland in College Park.
+Dr. Jennifer L. Wessel (Ph.D., Michigan State University) is an Associate Professor of Psychology at the University of Maryland in College Park.
 Her research examines the experiences of and reactions to individuals with stigmatized identities in the workplace and other evaluative contexts, with a focus on the identity management strategies individuals use in regard to their identities.
 Dr. Wessel has also recently begun examining the role of authenticity at work and its connections to diverse identities.

 Areas of Interest